A quick Google image search suggests that Prince William and the to-be

 When Charles and Diana were posed together formally, however, they were typically arranged so as to suggest that he was significantly taller than her, or at least to disguise the fact that he was not.

 A photo from their engagement announcement with Charles on a step behind her:

 This effort to make Charles appear taller is a social commitment to the idea that men are taller and women shorter.
-When our own bodies, and our chosen mates, don’t follow this rule, sometimes we’ll go to great lengths to preserve the illusion.Lisa Wade is a professor at Occidental College.
+When our own bodies, and our chosen mates, don’t follow this rule, sometimes we’ll go to great lengths to preserve the illusion.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.